Natural Gas Shopping Information

 In the past, you could not choose your natural gas supplier (NGS).
 Your gas was supplied and delivered by the NGDC serving your area.
 Regardless of whether you choose a new supplier, your NGDC will continue to provide your distribution service, make repairs to its delivery system and respond to emergencies.

-Natural Gas Shopping Statistics - A chart that shows that 357,606 Pennsylvanians have switched their natural Gas Supplier.
-Updated April 30, 2013.
+Natural Gas Shopping Statistics - A chart that shows that 374,971 Pennsylvanians have switched their Natural Gas Supplier.
+Updated November 30, 2013.

 Shopping for the Best Natural Gas Prices